alexstandiford/alexstandiford/about.md

 ## Personal Life

-I decided to switch to a remote-work and web development lifestyle in 2014 when my wife and I had our first	child.
-I just couldn’t stand spending so much time away from my family, especially since my son was so young,	and was usually asleep before I got home from work.
+These days, we live in a camper, and are traveling the country.
+We talk about our exploits on [Casual Weirdness](https://www.casualweirdness.life), and share what we are learning on the road.
+It's a good life, exciting, and full of constant good weather.

-When I’m not writing code, I am probably enjoying craft beer, playing disc golf, sailing, or camping.
+I've been working in a remote work lifestyle for most of the last 5 years, and honestly I don't see myself ever going back to the office.
+There's just too much to see out there, too much to-do.
+Not to mention, I get to spend much more time with my two kids, my wife, and our pets.

-Beyond that, I spend most of my free time with my wife, my two sons, and my [fetch-loving Springer Spaniel, Phoebe.](<https://www.youtube.com/watch?v=2guDJU4E_g8>)
+When I’m not writing code, I am probably enjoying craft beer, playing disc golf, cooking, or camping.